What is frostbite?

 Blisters (filled with clear fluid or possibly blood-filled in more severe cases)

-Gangrene (black dead skin and tissues) in severe cases
+Black, dead skin and tissues (gangrene) in severe cases

-In most cases, the victim is unaware of frostbite because the frozen tissues are numb.
+In most cases, the person is unaware of frostbite because the frozen tissues are numb.

-The symptoms of frostbite may look like other medical conditions or problems.
+The symptoms of frostbite may look like other health conditions or problems.
 Always

 check with your healthcare provider for a diagnosis.

-If there are symptoms of frostbite, seek medical attention immediately.
-Frostbite
+If there are symptoms of frostbite, seek medical care right away.
+Frostbite and hypothermia

-and hypothermia both result when skin is exposed to cold surroundings and body temperature
+both occur when skin is exposed to cold and body temperature falls.

-If frostbite happens, protect the victim or yourself with the following recommendations:
+area is not treated right away.
+If frostbite occurs, protect the person with the following

-Get into a warm room as soon as possible.
-Remove any wet clothing.
+Get the person into a warm room as soon as possible.
+Take off any wet clothing.

 Cover the person or area in warm blankets.